ivanbaradi/Obby-Speedrun-Challenge/README.md

 - Learn Lua using RobloxStudios APIs.

 ## **Description**
 Are you a hardcore player who cares about the time of completing the obby?
-Then come on down and tackle difficult stages!
+Then come on down and take on difficult stages!
 There are only 10 stages in this game.
-You can replay the stage to beat your time.
+You can replay any stage to beat your time.

 ## **Tools**
 Lua, Roblox Studios